zolyfarkas/spf4j/spf4j-slf4j-test/src/site/markdown/index.md

               at sun.reflect.NativeMethodAccessorImpl.invoke(NativeMethodAccessorImpl.java:62)

- Global configuration system properties with the defaults:
+#### Available global configuration system properties with the defaults:

       # default root log level when tests executed from IDE. see TestUtils.class for more info.
       spf4j.testLog.rootPrintLevelIDE = DEBUG